Alan Mannus: Shamrock Rovers

 On 18 April 2018, Mannus signed a pre-contract with Shamrock Rovers, signing for the club for a second time, with the move due to be completed on 1 July 2018.

 He made his second debut for the club, starting the whole game, and kept a clean sheet, in a 1–0 win against Waterford on 22 July 2018.
 In Mannus's first season back, he would go on to play every minute of their league campaign, having dispatched Gavin Bazunu as Shamrock Rovers' first choice goalkeeper role.
 Mannus kept five consecutive clean sheets in the league between 31 August 2018 and 12 October 2018.
 At the end of the 2018 season, he went on to make eleven appearances in all competitions.

 Ahead of the 2019 season, Mannus stated that his aim was to win trophies, due to Shamrock Rovers' expectations.
-He helped the club kept five consecutive clean sheets in the league between 1 March 2019 and 22 March 2019.
+He helped the club keep five consecutive clean sheets in the league between 1 March 2019 and 22 March 2019.
 Mannus fully regained his first choice goalkeeper role at Shamrock Rovers following the departure of Gavin Bazunu.
-He helped the club kept three consecutive clean sheets in the league between 17 May 2019 and 24 May 2019.
+He helped the club keep three consecutive clean sheets in the league between 17 May 2019 and 24 May 2019.
 On 8 June 2019, Mannus made his 100th appearance for Shamrock Rovers, in a 2–2 draw against Derry City.
-He helped the club kept another three consecutive clean sheets in the league between 1 July 2019 and 21 July 2019.
+He helped the club keep another three consecutive clean sheets in the league between 1 July 2019 and 21 July 2019.
 Mannus played in both legs of the UEFA Europa League first qualifying round against SK Brann and helped Shamrock Rovers go through to the next round by winning 4–3 on aggregate.
 However, he played in both legs of the UEFA Europa League first qualifying round against Apollon Limassol, as the club loss 4–3 on aggregate and was eliminated from the tournament.
 Mannus later helped Shamrock Rovers beat Bohemians in the semi–finals of the FAI Cup to reach the final.
 He kept four consecutive clean sheets in the remaining four league matches, as the club finished second.
 Mannus started in the final against Dundalk, as he played throughout 120 minutes following a 1–1 draw and helped Shamrock Rovers win on penalties, providing crucial saves in the shootout to lift the FAI Cup.
 The Irish Independent singled Mannus out for praise post-match for his goalkeeping performance during the match and also stated he should be remembered for the match, not for his choices pre-match.
 It came after when Mannus caused controversy when he refused to turn to face the flag of the Republic of Ireland during the anthem.
 In response, Mannus stated he did not intend to offend and only did not turn towards it because he is not Irish.
 At the end of the 2019 season, Mannus made forty–five appearances in all competitions.
 For his performance, he was named PFAI Team of the Year.